Pancreatic Cancer: Surgery

 Pancreatic cancer surgery increases your risk for infection.
 Healthcare providers can treat some skin infections by allowing them to drain and by using clean dressings.
-More serious infections can occur inside your abdomen.
-These may require additional surgery.
+More serious infections can occur inside your abdomen (belly).
+These may lead to more surgery.
 Antibiotics are often very helpful in treating infections.

-After your surgeon removes parts of your stomach, intestines, and/or bile ducts, he or she attaches them back together.
+After your surgeon removes parts of your stomach, intestines, or bile ducts, he or she attaches them back together.
 Leaks can sometimes occur at these spots.
-If the leak is small, treatment may involve observation and diet.
-This lets it heal itself over time.
+If the leak is small, treatment may include observation and changes in your diet.
+This lets the leak heal itself over time.
 If the leak is large, it can be life-threatening.
 You may need surgery to fix it.

 Changes in bowel function and what you can eat

-Some people might need to take enzyme supplements or change their diets.
+Some people might need to take enzyme pills or change their diets.
 They might also have different bowel patterns after surgery.